 Dhan Ki Baat

-We will discuss the conversation between Laxmi devi herself, and Rukmini, wherein Rukmini eagerly inquires about the residential place of Laxmi and the essence of wealth.
+Discussing the conversation between Laxmi Devi herself, and Rukmini, wherein Rukmini eagerly inquires about the residential place of Laxmi and the essence of wealth.

-We will discuss some of the foundational philosophers of the Western world who have impacted the Western mindset for a progressive society.
-We Will compare their teachings to Sri Krishna’s directives to the Pandavas for their overall progress.
+Discussing some of the foundational philosophers of the Western world who have impacted the Western mindset for a progressive society.
+We will compare their teachings to Sri Krishna’s directives to the Pandavas for their overall progress.

 Discussing the Arthashastra of Chanakya who refers to artha as the foundation of Dharma – his logic being that only a stable person can actually discuss Dharma.

 An astonishing conversation between Narada and Yudhisthira, both individuals who are seemingly known to be indifferent towards worldly wealth.
 We will be surprised to learn how Naradamuni presents astounding rationales for a practical and harmonious living – a presentation that sounds as sweet as his divine Vina.